rmkimathi/xtbenc2/README.md

 # XTB Encoder
-xtbenc is a gui for ffmpeg.
+xtbenc is a gui for ffmpeg on Linux and Windows PC.
 It combines the beauty of GUI with the power of commandline for geeks!

 _"(Fast Forward MPEG) An open source multimedia project for working with audio and video.
 Based on the "libavcodec" A/V codec library and "libavformat" multiplexing framework, FFmpeg is a command-line utility that can encode and decode a variety of media formats.
 Started in 2000 by Fabrice Bellard, FFmpeg can be compiled to run under all popular operating systems. ..." - Encyclopedia_